puppetlabs/puppet-instruqt-tracks/pe601-lab-3-0-schedule-plans-in-production-with-orchestrator/01-schedule-plans-in-prod-with-orchestrator/assignment.md

 2. `cd` into the date-stamped directory and observe the nginx log files that have been backed up.

 ---
-🎈 **Congratulations!** In this lab, you tested your Puppet plan to backup nginx log files on nodes in the development environment.
-Then you configured role-based access control (RBAC) for a service account user with permissions to run the plan on production agent nodes.
+🎈 **Congratulations!** In this lab, you tested your Puppet plan to backup NGINX log files on nodes in the development environment.
+Then, you configured role-based access control (RBAC) for a service account user with permissions to run the plan on production agent nodes.
 Finally, you configured a scheduled job using the `schedule_plan` API endpoint to run the backup logs plan on your production Linux node and verified that it completed successfully.

 ---
 **Find any bugs or have feedback?
 Click the **Bug Zapper** tab near the top of the page and let us know!**